Lindle-me/lindle-js/README.md

 # Lindle NODE JS
+Lindle is your ultimate solution for managing and organizing your web links with ease.
+This versatile Chrome extension empowers you to save, categorize, and access your online resources like never before.

 <a href="https://www.buymeacoffee.com/m2kdevelopments" target="_blank">
 <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" />
 </a>